All About Japanese JLPT 2026 Exam

 Visit a center near you.
 Carry a passport-sized photograph, registration fee, and photo identity card.
 Afterward, complete the entire application form.

-The exam is conducted twice yearly, both in and outside Japan, in July and December.
+The exam is conducted twice yearly, in July and December, both in and outside Japan.
 However, in some countries, it is offered only once a year.

-Applications open for the July exam from early March until late April.
+Applications for the July exam open from early March through late April.
 The process starts in early August and continues until late September for December.

-But this differs as to available seats and centers.
-So, get in touch with your nearest center.
+However, this differs by available seats and centers.
+Please get in touch with your nearest center.

 For instance, the test is available in the USA on the first Sunday of December.
 But in India, it can be taken twice a year (in July and December).